gradle/gradle/design-docs/gradle-2.0.md

 Now that we have reasonable tooling support via the tooling API, remove the Open API.

-* Implement a stub to report a reasonable error message when attempting to use Gradle from the Open API.
+* Implement a stub to fail with a reasonable error message when attempting to use Gradle from the Open API.
 * Remove the remaining Open API classes and project.

+## Misc API tidy-ups

+* Remove unused `IllegalOperationAtExecutionTimeException`.
+* Remove unused `AntJavadoc`.

 # Candidates